Codium-ai/pr-agent/docs/docs/installation/locally.md

     docker run --rm -it -e CONFIG.GIT_PROVIDER=bitbucket -e OPENAI.KEY=$OPENAI_API_KEY -e BITBUCKET.BEARER_TOKEN=$BITBUCKET_BEARER_TOKEN codiumai/pr-agent:latest --pr_url=<pr_url> review
     ```

 For other git providers, update CONFIG.GIT_PROVIDER accordingly, and check the `pr_agent/settings/.secrets_template.toml` file for the environment variables expected names and values.
+The `pr_agent` uses [Dynaconf](https://www.dynaconf.com/) to load the settings from the configuration files.
+It is also possible to provide or override the configuration by setting the corresponding environment variables.

 ---